-The most recent experience study was completed for the five year period ended June 30, 2015.
+The most recent experience study was completed for the five year period ended June 30, 2020.

 The long-term expected rate of return on plan assets is reviewed as part of the actuarial five-year experience study.
-The most recent study covers fiscal years 2010 through 2015, and was adopted by the Board on April 21, 2016.
+The most recent study covers fiscal years 2016 through 2020, and was adopted by the Board on April 15, 2021.
 Several factors are considered in evaluating the long-term rate of return assumption including long-term historical data, estimates inherent in current market data, and a log-normal distribution analysis in which best-estimate ranges of expected future real rates of return (expected return, net of investment expense and inflation) were developed by the investment consultant for each major asset class.
-These ranges were combined to produce the long-term expected rate of return, 7.50 percent, by weighting the expected future real rates of return by the target asset allocation percentage and then adding expected inflation.
+These ranges were combined to produce the long-term expected rate of return, 7.00 percent, by weighting the expected future real rates of return by the target asset allocation percentage and then adding expected inflation.
 The capital market assumptions developed by the investment consultant are intended for use over a 10-year horizon and may not be useful in setting the long-term rate of return for funding pension plans which covers a longer time frame.
 The assumption is intended to be a long-term assumption and is not expected to change absent a significant change in the asset allocation, a change in the inflation assumption, or a fundamental change in the market that alters expected returns in future years.

-Green Local School District Wayne County, Ohio Notes to the Basic Financial Statements For the Fiscal Year Ended June 30, 2021
+Green Local School District Wayne County, Ohio Notes to the Basic Financial Statements For the Fiscal Year Ended June 30, 2023

-The target asset allocation and best estimates of arithmetic real rates of return for each major asset class, as used in the June 30, 2015 five-year experience study, are summarized as follows:
+The target asset allocation and best estimates of arithmetic real rates of return for each major asset class, as used in the June 30, 2020 five-year experience study, are summarized as follows:

 Target Long-Term Expected

 Asset Class Allocation Real Rate of Return

-Cash 2.00 % 1.85 %
+Cash 2.00 % (0.45) %

-US Stocks 22.50 5.75

-Non-US Stocks 22.50 6.50
+US Equity 24.75 5.37

+Non-US Equity Developed 13.50 6.22

+Non-US Equity Emerging 6.75 8.22

-Fixed Income 19.00 2.85
+Fixed Income/Global Bonds 19.00 1.20

-Private Equity 12.00 7.60
+Private Equity 11.00 10.05

-Real Assets 17.00 6.60
+Real Estate/Real Assets 16.00 4.87

-Multi-Asset Strategies 5.00 6.65
+Multi-Asset Strategies 4.00 3.39

+Private Debt/Private Credit 3.00 5.38

 Total 100.00 %

-Discount Rate The discount rate used to measure the total OPEB liability at June 30, 2020 was 2.63 percent.
-The discount rate used to measure total OPEB liability prior to June 30, 2020 was 3.22 percent.
-The projection of cash flows used to determine the discount rate assumed that contributions will be made from members and the plan at the contribution rate of 2.00 percent of projected covered payroll each year, which includes a 1.50 percent payroll surcharge and no contributions from the basic benefits plan.
-Based on these assumptions, the OPEB plan's fiduciary net position was projected to become insufficient to make future benefit payments during the fiscal year ending June 30, 2034.
-However, since SERS' actuaries indicate the fiduciary net position is projected to be depleted at a future measurement date, the single equivalent interest rate is determined as the single rate that will generate a present value of benefit payments equal to the sum of the present value determined by the long-term expected rate of return, and the present value determined by discounting those benefits after the date of depletion by the Fidelity General Obligation 20-year Municipal Bond Index rate of 2.45 percent, as of June 30, 2020 (i.e., municipal bond rate).
+Discount Rate The discount rate used to measure the total OPEB liability at June 30, 2022, was 4.08 percent.
+The discount rate used to measure total OPEB liability prior to June 30, 2022 was 2.27 percent.
+The projection of cash flows used to determine the discount rate assumed that contributions will be made from members and the plan at the contribution rate of 1.50 percent of projected covered payroll each year, which includes a 1.50 percent payroll surcharge and no contributions from the basic benefits plan.
+Based on these assumptions, the OPEB plan's fiduciary net position was projected to become insufficient to make all projected future benefit payments of current System members by SERS actuaries.
+The Municipal Bond Index Rate is used in the determination of the SEIR for both the June 30, 2022 and the June 30, 2021 total OPEB liability.
+The Municipal Bond Index rate is the single rate that will generate a present value of benefit payments equal to the sum of the present value determined by the long-term expected rate of return, and the present value determined by discounting those benefits after the date of depletion.
+The Municipal Bond Index Rate is 3.69 percent at June 30, 2022 and 1.92 percent at June 30, 2021.